-These charts help in providing a reasonable explanation for the current depression of wholesale power prices compared to prior years.
+These charts help in providing a reasonable explanation for the historical depression and current volatility of wholesale electricity prices.

 Shale gas production has ramped up significantly in recent years, enabled by hydraulic fracturing (or "fracking") technology, and has significantly added to the total amount of natural gas in the marketplace.